-Suppose you are thinking of replacing your tank-type water heater with a tankless one, it is wise to know the cost of buying a new one, installing it at home, and operating on a daily basis.
-When thinking of the costs, keep in mind that a tankless water heater also needs a power supply when considering the costs.
+Suppose you are thinking about replacing your tank-type water heater with a tankless one.
+In that case, it is wise to know the cost of buying a new one, installing it at home, and operating daily.
+Remember that a tankless water heater also needs a power supply when considering the costs.

 Price, Brand, Features

 The price of a tankless water heater depends on the brand, features, and design.
 The most affordable unit costs around $150 to $500, while the most expensive one costs around $3,000 or more.

-The installation cost is another factor to consider when summing up the cost of tankless water heaters for home or office use.
+The installation cost is another factor to consider when summing up the cost of tankless water heaters for the home or office use.

 Furthermore, it may cost more to install gas–operated units because it requires a safe ventilation system.
 Good thing the federal state acknowledges the use of renewable energy systems by giving a 30% tax credit.
 Solar water heaters are powered by electricity and tend to be more expensive than gas units.

 For electric tankless water heaters, the annual operating costs range from $75 to $500 depending on the unit and the number of users.
 Other factors also affect the energy consumption of the unit, such as the age of the unit, size, temperature setting, and volume of water used daily.

-It is significantly more inexpensive to operate the unit using gas, provided that the house is already equipped with a gas line or pipe.
-Electric water heaters cost more in terms of operation, can last for up to 12 years, takes more time for water to get hot, will not work without electricity, but will be more efficient due to zero heat loss.
+It is significantly cheaper to operate the unit using gas, provided the house is already equipped with a gas line or pipe.
+On the other hand, electric water heaters cost more in terms of operation, can last up to 12 years, takes more time for water to get hot, will not work without electricity, and will be more efficient due to zero heat loss.